-Through our Optoelectronics and Manufacturing segment, we design, manufacture and market optoelectronic devices and provide electronics manufacturing services worldwide for use in a broad range of applications, including aerospace and defense electronics, security and inspection systems, medical imaging and diagnostic products, telecommunications, computer peripherals, industrial automation systems, automotive diagnostic systems, and consumer products.
+Through our Optoelectronics and Manufacturing segment, we design, manufacture and market optoelectronic devices and flex circuits and provide electronics manufacturing services worldwide for use in a broad range of applications, including aerospace and defense electronics, X-ray security and inspection systems and medical imaging, chemistry analysis and diagnostics investments, telecommunications, scanners and industrial automations, automotive diagnostic systems, IoT and consumer wearable products.
 This division provides products and services to OEM customers and end users as well as to our Security and Healthcare divisions.